Greek Mythology in 7 Stories

 But at the very bottom was hope.

 The Greeks weren’t naive.
 They knew life was filled with pain.
-What they wrestled with was where it came from—and whether it could be undone.
-Pandora wasn’t just about blame.
-She was about complexity.
-The first woman wasn’t evil.
-She was curious.
-And that curiosity unleashed the full spectrum of human experience.
+What they wrestled with was where it came from and whether it could be undone.
+But Pandora’s act arose out of curiosity.
+She wasn’t evil but her curiosity unleashed the full spectrum of human experience.

-Today, her story warns us: knowledge and suffering are twins.
+Today, her story warns us that knowledge and suffering are twins.
 But it also reminds us that there’s always hope, even at the bottom of a broken world.

 3. Orpheus and Eurydice: Love vs Death